Out and about

 E-mobility and the importance of the e-battery

 E-mobility is a major step towards a more environmentally friendly future.
-The latest figures show that over 110,000 electric vehicles were registered in 2022, which accounts for 2.3% of the entire auto market.
+The latest figures show that at the end of 2023 more than 169,000 electric cars were registered in Switzerland, accounting for 3.5 percent of the entire automobile market.
 This figure has been growing constantly in recent years and by 2035, over 2 million EVs will likely be on the road in Switzerland.

 We still have a ways to go before we get to that point, however, and several things need to happen before we can achieve this ambitious goal.
 Ultimately, EVs need to gain greater acceptance and incentives are needed to convince a larger number of end users to buy electric.